 The first protostar to emerge was massive.
 As it collapsed from gravitational forces it formed a star two and a half times that of the sun — 2.5 solar masses.
 The second protostar formed a smaller star, 1.5 solar masses.
 Over millions of years, as the molecules coalesced into the cores of the two protostars, temperature and pressure increased until gases, mostly hydrogen, began to fuse into deuterium and then helium.
 The resulting nuclear fusion balanced the collapsing gravitational forces.
 As the stars ignited they radiated light out into the far reaches of the universe.
 The Procyon system was born.

-The larger star was blue-white and burned brighter and hotter that its smaller yellow-white companion as they orbited each other over a 25-year period.
-Because the star system had formed from the supernovae remnants of previous giant stars, which had created heavier elements through fusion, the Procyon stars and their eventual planets were rich in heavy metals, especially iron, nickel and traces of heavier elements including radioactive isotopes.
+The larger star was blue-white and burned brighter and hotter than its smaller yellow-white companion as they orbited each other over a 25-year period.
+Because the star system had formed from the supernovae remnants of previous giant stars, which had created heavier elements through fusion, the Procyon stars, and their eventual planets were rich in heavy metals, especially iron, nickel, and traces of heavier elements including radioactive isotopes.

 The remaining debris was scattered throughout the binary star system as primordial rock, dust, water ice, frozen gases, and organic compounds which formed asteroids and comets that rained down on the planet’s surfaces, slowly enriching them with water and other compounds.
-Early in its history one particularly large mass, the size of a small planet, slammed obliquely into Thalassa and shattered it into pieces which were thrown into orbit to coalesce into a small moon orbiting the young planet.
+Early in its history one particularly large mass, the size of a small planet slammed obliquely into Thalassa and shattered it into pieces that were thrown into orbit to coalesce into a small moon orbiting the young planet.
 It would later be named Lono.

 As the planet cooled it would have taken the path of many before it: as the molten core cooled and plate tectonics ceased, Thalassa would have lost its magnetic field and the solar winds would have stripped off its atmosphere and its oceans would have dissipated into space.

 But 10 million years ago, an event happened that had a profound effect on the future of Thalassa.
-An object, perhaps a rogue planet ejected from a distant solar system, moved through the Procyon system and obliquely collided with the small ocean planet and was captured as Thalassa’s second moon.
-The new satellite began a highly elliptical orbit around the planet that cast it far out in space then swung it back perilously close over a two-year period, causing considerable havoc on the planet, including a renewal of volcanism. the moon would be called Hina.
+An object, perhaps a rogue planet ejected from a distant solar system, moved through the Procyon system and obliquely collided with the small ocean planet, and was captured as Thalassa’s second moon.
+The new satellite began a highly elliptical orbit around the planet that cast it far out in space and then swung it back perilously close over a two-year period, causing considerable havoc on the planet, including renewal of volcanism. the moon would be called Hina.